 The Private Client Team at Hampshire based law firm Warner Goodman LLP have recently undergone training to become Dementia Friends.
 With the Alzheimer’s Society predicting that over 1 million people will be living with dementia by 2021, it’s vital for community members to understand how they can support those living with dementia and their families, a campaign that is being highlighted this week with Dementia Awareness Week.

 Hampshire based law firm, Warner Goodman LLP, were visited by the Secretary of State for Justice and Lord Chancellor, Chris Grayling, as the MP was in the area on Friday 21st March 2014 to meet with local lawyers, in particular to discuss the recent changes to the legal aid system.

-With the number of remarriages increasing, consequently leading to complicated family structures in terms of wills and probate, William Ware, Private Client Partner at Hampshire based law firm Warner Goodman LLP looks at the impact that this is having on inheritance claims and what this means for you and your family.
+With the number of remarriages increasing, consequently leading to complicated family structures in terms of wills and probate, William Ware, Private Client Consultant at Hampshire based law firm Warner Goodman LLP looks at the impact that this is having on inheritance claims and what this means for you and your family.

 The recent case of Kloosman v Aylen highlights the need to obtain proper legal advice and to openly discuss intentions before making large lifetime gifts.
-Elderly parents wanting to benefit children or friends before they die need to consider the consequences, and be clear and open about their intentions if they want to avoid family fights and court battles advises William Ware, Private Client Partner.
+Elderly parents wanting to benefit children or friends before they die need to consider the consequences, and be clear and open about their intentions if they want to avoid family fights and court battles advises William Ware, Private Client Consultant.